How Will Scaramucci Stop Leaks? ‘You Leak When You’re Not Happy’ Via Fox Host [Opinion]

 — ProPublica (@ProPublica) July 27, 2017

-According to Vox News, Scaramucci went even further, “What I want to do is I want to f–king kill all the leakers and I want to get the President’s agenda on track so we can succeed for the American people.”
+“What I want to do is I want to f**king kill all the leakers and I want to get the President’s agenda on track so we can succeed for the American people.”
 That is rather harsh and some people took offense to the new Communications Director threatening to kill all the people who were leaking news from the White House.
-This could make more unhappy people, and remember what Cavuto said if you’re leaking it’s because you are not happy!
+This could make more unhappy people, and remember what Cavuto said, if you’re leaking it’s because you are not happy.

 He not only threatened to fire everyone, Scaramucci also tried to pin the blame on Lizza if that did happen.
 This doesn’t seem like the way to make friends or to gain the trust of your colleagues.
-So if Neil Cavuto’s thoughts — “you leak when you’re not happy” ring true, then did Scaramucci breed new leakers or did he scare those who have leaked in the past to plug themselves up from leaking again?
+So if Neil Cavuto’s thoughts, “you leak when you’re not happy,” ring true, then did Scaramucci breed new leakers or did he scare those who have leaked in the past to plug themselves up from leaking again?

-With all this talk of “leaks,” “leaking,” and “you leak when you’re not happy,” you have to admit… it sounds a bit ludicrous.
-This is Washington D.C., it is not a trial run on a new incontinence product.
-It is getting to the point where you can almost picture the White House wrapped in one big Depends, guarding against these excessive leaks.
+With all this talk of “leaks,” “leaking,” and “you leak when you’re not happy,” you have to admit, it sounds a bit ludicrous.
+This is Washington, D.C., it is not a trial run on a new incontinence product.
+It is getting to the point where you can almost picture the White House wrapped in one big Depends diaper, guarding against these excessive leaks.

 [Featured Image by Pablo Martinez Monsivais/AP Images]